solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 naceous residue.
-Dr. Lawrence Smith believes that the three elements, carbon, hydrogen, and sulphur, which they contain, may be in combination, and he has named the meteoric nepenyere- carbon celestialite.”
+Dr. Lawrence Smith believes that the three elements, carbon, hydrogen, and sulphur, which they contain, may be in combination, and he has named the meteoric nepenyere- carbon celestialite."

 1857.
-Apri 15th, 10.11 p.m.—A brilliant detonating me-
+Apri 15th, 10.11 p.m.---A brilliant detonating me-
-teor was observed at this hour over Kaba, 8.W. of Debreczin, Hungary, and a meteorite weighing 4 kilogr. was found on the following morning imbedded in the hard surface of a road close — by.
+teor was observed at this hour over Kaba, 8.W. of Debreczin, Hungary, and a meteorite weighing 4 kilogr. was found on the following morning imbedded in the hard surface of a road close --- by.
 The crust is black, and the mass of the stone dark grey ; throughout the structure black portions of the size of peas lie scattered, giving the stone a porphyritic character.
-Wohler treated the stone with alcohol, which removed a white, ap- — parently crystalline, substance possessing a peculiar aromatic odour.
+Wohler treated the stone with alcohol, which removed a white, ap- --- parently crystalline, substance possessing a peculiar aromatic odour.
 With ether it broke up into oily drops, and appeared to be decomposed into an insoluble fluid body and a soluble solid